-INSIDE: Buckingham Palace Changing of the Guard Ceremony is the Best History Lesson for World Schooling families in London.
+INSIDE: Everything you need to know about the Buckingham Palace Changing of the Guard Ceremony in London.

-Watching the Buckingham Palace Changing of the Guards with Kids for British Pageantry at its’ finest!
+Watch the Buckingham Palace Changing of the Guards with kids for British Pageantry at its’ finest!

 Changing of the Guards at Buckingham Palace in London is the ceremony where the Old Guard sentries hands over responsibility for protecting Buckingham Palace and St. James’s Palace to the New Guard sentries.